 The lack of necessary ultra low-frequency surface waves in the recorded wavefield have negated attempts to use active source multi-channel analysis of surface waves (MASW) to estimate shear velocity in the lithified rocks near the top of bedrock (Miller et al., 2009).
 Uncontrolled, local industrial and transportation activities represent sound sources that have produced the necessary low frequencies and, when recorded and processed using passive methods, have extended the imaging depth to over 60 m (Miller, 2011).
-Key to this method is the ability to estimate shear-wave velocities to depths more double those possible with standard active sources at a particular site (Park et al., 2004).
+Key to this method is the ability to estimate shear-wave velocities to depths more than double those possible with standard active sources at a particular site (Park et al., 2004).
 Results of passive MASW studies near this site suggest that this method is effective in identifying jugs with heightened risk for upward migration (Miller, 2011; Ivanov et al., 2013).

 Wells 2A and 4B are located in proximity to the Irsik & Doll grain elevator.
-Three previous surveys were acquired at approximately 8-month intervals over these wells: August 2012 (well 2A only), March 2013, and November 2014.
+Three previous surveys were acquired at approximately eight-month intervals over these wells: August 2012 (well 2A only), March 2013, and November 2014.
 Passive MASW processing resulted in three two-dimensional (2-D) shear-wave velocity (Vs) profiles.
 Individually, each profile represents a snapshot in time that lacks any measure of the dynamics of void migration or change in time.
 A relative decrease in Vs centered on well 2A between March 2013 and November 2014 suggests a possible reduction in shear strength of the overlying bedrock (Peterie et al., 2015).
-In this study, two additional lines centered at well 2A were acquired to monitor for and evaluate further changes in Vs, and provide insight into void dynamics and overburden stability.